esper-io/dev-docs/docs/home/console.md

 #### QR Code Reader In ROM

-After tapping 6 times in the open space of the first set up screen, you will see the QR code reader screen.
+After tapping six times in the open space of the first set up screen, the QR code reader screen will be opened.

 ![QRCode](./assets/NewConsole/CaptureScreen.png)

 Next, go to the Esper Console and select 'Provisioning Templates' in the left menu bar.
-Find the template you want to use, and select 'View QR code.'
+Find the template you want to use, and then select 'View QR code.'

 ![Factory Reset](./assets/NewConsole/ViewQRCode.png)